with Jeremy Westcott

 Left brain, right brain

 To meditate you have to learn to use the right side of the brain, the creative/intuitive area.
 I used to be a very left-brained person, a scientist, who naturally tended towards the cognitive, logical, and mathematical.
-But speaking in tongues or meditating, because it comes from a flow of the spirit, uses the right side of the brain.
+But speaking in tongues or meditating, because they come from a flow of the spirit, use the right side of the brain.
 So we need to learn to activate that part of the brain in order to see, and visualise, and experience spiritual realities, and especially the heavenly realms.

 That flow of the spirit is revelation from the inside which comes as spontaneous thoughts and pictures and feelings.
 If we are not used to tuning in to them, they can slip past and we can miss them.
 It works like this.
 The air around us is full of radio and television signals of which we are not normally aware.
 But if we were to have a radio, turned on and tuned in, we would be able to hear whatever was playing on that particular station.
 If we had a TV set tuned in we would be able to see what was on that channel.
 And it is just the same with tuning in to God.

 God is sending out signals all the time.
 They flow through our spirit and are projected into the right side of our brain, so that we can hear His voice, see visions and pictures, and receive revelation from Him.
 We tune in to that through meditation.

 Our imagination is the screen on which God projects things.
 But it can also receive images from our soul, from our subconscious, and we need to know the difference.
 Our imagination can play back experiences we have had in life.
 There may be a song, or a smell or a taste which can transport us instantly back to an experience we had many years previously.
 We can imagine it, recall it even feel the same feelings we had at the time (whether positive or negative).